jenngeorge/LunchMeet/docs/phases/day9.md

   - decided to filter conversations by currentUser in the conversation controller, then store in state separately from currentUser's state
 + conversations display to conversation index page
 + conversation participants are accessible from the conversation index
++ nest messages by conversation_id in react router

 ###notes